juhwan1014/MoneyPlanner/README.md

 # moneyplanner

-Money planner Android application
+## Money planner Android application

-oi
+### You can get more information by referring to 'SRS' and the 'High Level Design Document'.